GeosLearn/GeosLearn.github.io/_posts/2016-10-09-Basin-post.md

   <p>Static fill and spill model of minibasins sedimentation based on <strong><a href="https://www.researchgate.net/publication/276907156_Stratigraphic_evolution_of_intraslope_minibasins_Insights_from_surface-based_model" target="_blank">Sylvester et al. 2015</a></strong>.</p>
   </div>
   <p>
-  In this second lecture, we will look at how basins containing salt evolve and deform through time.
+  In this third lecture, we will look at how basins containing salt evolve and deform through time.
 The addition of halokinetic processes to the geodynamic history of a basin can lead to a plethora of architectures and geometries.
 The rich variety of resultant morphologies have considerable economic as well as academic interest.
 To illustrate the interplay between salt tectonics and sedimentation, we will discuss the evolution of intra-slope minibasins in the Gulf of Mexico and present a simple model proposed by
   <strong><a href="https://www.researchgate.net/publication/276907156_Stratigraphic_evolution_of_intraslope_minibasins_Insights_from_surface-based_model" target="_blank">Sylvester et al. 2015</a></strong>  which helps in the understanding of how stratal termination patterns relate to variations in sediment input and basin subsidence.
   </p>